How to'sArrow

 Step 3: Build in smart notifications

-Step 4: Don’t forget resource planning
+Step 4: Don’t forget resource planning in the handoff

-Step 5: Keep score and refine
+Step 5: Monitor, measure and refine.

 How Magnetic Eliminates the Pain of Project Handoffs

 The result: projects start faster, teams waste less time on admin, and profitability is protected from day one.
+A handoff that used to be the riskiest moment for errors becomes a non-event, or even a value adding event, because the client sees the project kick into gear immediately.

 Key Takeaways and Next Steps